 - Pet Food Bowls.
-Mold and yeast are often found in or around a pet's food bowl.
+Mold and yeast are often found in or around a pet’s food bowl.
 This bacteria grows quickly when a pet leaves its food sitting for hours.
-Washing your pet's bowls each day with hot water and dish soap can cut down on bacteria.
-If you have an outdoor pet, consider putting the bowls out by your shed when it's warmer out to keep those germs out of your home.
+Washing your pet’s bowls each day with hot water and dish soap can cut down on bacteria.
+If you have an outdoor pet, consider putting the bowls out by your garage when it’s warmer out to keep those germs out of your home.

 - Bathroom Faucets.
 Staph and coliform bacteria are commonly found on bathroom faucets.
 Germs are left behind when family members touch the faucets after using the facilities.
 Most faucets are never completely dry, making it easy for bacteria to grow.
 Using disinfectant wipes on your bathroom faucets once per day can help reduce germs.

 - The Washing Machine.
 E. coli, salmonella, and Klebsiella oxytoca are some types of bacteria that can live in your washing machine.
 Leaving wet clothing in a washing machine can lead to this type of bacteria growth, so it’s best to move wet clothes to the dryer right away.
 Also, sanitize your washer by wiping its drum with disinfectant wipes.
 And keep the lid open to allow it to dry completely.

 - Stove Knobs.
 Stove knobs are touched each day by family members after they prepare food, handle sponges, etc. They can take on coliform bacteria, mold, and yeast.
 To cut down on the bacteria, remove your stove knobs weekly and soak them in hot water mixed with dish soap.